crmcarecloud/api-php-client/docs/Api/TokensApi.md

 Send email for set up of the new customer password

-Send email, that contains link to set up a password
+Send email, that contains link to set up a password.

 ### Example
 ```php